Skip to content

 return has_docstring or is_root or children_have_contents

-category: str property readonly ¤
+category property ¤

 Return the object's category.